tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/User and Profile management/Profile-and-permissions-management.md

 ![PrintScreen](/assets/Profiles/Profiles_03.png)

 2. A new column is added to the table.
-Provide a meaningful name for your custom profile..
+Provide a meaningful name for your custom profile.

 ![PrintScreen](/assets/Profiles/Profiles_04.png)